RaphaelIT7/gmod-holylib/README.md

 > [!WARNING]
 > Delete all Physics objects first or transfer them into a different one or else it might crash randomly.
+> I don't know why it likes to crash but it seems to be caused by this.

 #### IPhysicsEnvironment physenv.GetCurrentEnvironment()
 Returns the currently simulating environment.